 Central Management Systems, also known as telemanagement, are the next step in remote dynamic street lighting control.
 Using a CMS the operator can choose exactly when to switch each individual street light on or off and/or by how much to reduce the lamp power.
 This allows any number of switching events and/or dimming levels.
+Currently only a single dimming level can be accommodated without a CMS.
 There are also other benefits such as lamp monitoring etc.

 What are the Main Roles and Key Terms You’ll Encounter?

 Dynamic Data: This is data which uses the actual switching times of a representative sample of photocells contained in a Photoelectric Control Unit (PECU) array.
 The data recorded by a CMS is also dynamic data, as the actual events recorded are used in the calculation of consumption.